ibexa/documentation-developer/docs/content_management/pages/page_block_validators.md

 For each validator you can provide a message that displays in the Page Builder when an attribute field does not fulfil the criteria.

-Additionally, for some validators you can provide settings in the `options` key, for example:
+Additionally, for some validators you can provide settings under the `ibexa_fieldtype_page.blocks.<block_name>.validators.regexp.options` [configuration key](configuration.md#configuration-files), for example:

 ``` yaml
 email: